nuprl/TypeWeaver/README.md

     - This step may take up to 80 minutes.
-In particular, the "Calculating LOC for each file in each package" step is very slow, but it only needs to run once for the entire dataset, and is not affected by the experiments. `src/summarize_results.py:358` can be commented out.
+In particular, the "Calculating LOC for each file in each package" step is very slow, but it only needs to run once for the entire dataset, and is not affected by the experiments. `src/summarize_results.py:358` can be commented out and `data/results/csv/file_loc.csv` can be copied over to `data/full/csv/`.

 5. Generating the figures
     - Reads the CSV files from `data/full/csv/` and writes figures and tables to